Albania’s Hidden Gems, the 21 best places only locals know!

 How to get to Blue Eye in Albania?

 You can get to the Blue Eye from the coastal city Saranda by bus, by taxi or by car.
 There is no special bus for the Blue Eye spring.
 Instead, you can take the bus from Saranda to Gjirokastra and ask the bus driver to stop at the Blue Eye (in Albanian: Syri i Kalter).
-The bus departs from Saranda’s city centre next to the ruins.
+The bus departs from Saranda’s city center next to the ruins.
 And it takes 30 minutes to reach the Blue Eye.

 By taxi, you can expect to pay around €30.00 for a round trip from Saranda to the Blue Eye (and back).
 The taxi driver will wait for 2 hours at the Blue Eye spring, so that you can explore the location.